langsci/259/README.md

 # hpsg-handbook
 The very cool open access handbook for HPSG that will end all handbook attempts.

+Tested with texlive 2019 (ghostscript 9.27) and texlive 2020.
+If externalization of tikz figures causes problems, comment out the command \tikzexternalize by adding a % before it.

 Please compile check-hpsg.tex after commenting in your chapter and maybe chapters you cite.

 xelatex check-hpsg.tex; biber check-hpsg